omgnetwork/omg-samples/omg-js/app/04-utxo-merge/README.md

 ### 2. Logging UTXOs for Alice

 Logging UTXOs helps to understand how many funds can be merged.
-To perform this operation, use `getUtxos` function by the `Childchain` module provided by the `omg-js` library.
+For performing this operation, use `getUtxos` function by the `Childchain` module provided by the `omg-js` library.

 ```
 async function showUtxo() {